livecode/livecode/docs/notes/feature-livecode_builder.md

 ## LiveCode Builder Language

 LiveCode Builder is a variant of the current LiveCode scripting language (LiveCode Script) which has been designed for 'systems' building.
 It is statically compiled with optional static typing and direct foreign code interconnect (allowing easy access to APIs written in other languages).
-Tee compiled bytecode can then be packaged together with any required resources (icons, documentation, images, etc) into a .lce extension package.
+The compiled bytecode can then be packaged together with any required resources (icons, documentation, images, etc) into a .lce extension package.

 Unlike most languages, LiveCode Builder (LCB) has been designed around the idea of extensible syntax.
 Indeed, the core language is very small - comprising declarations and control structures - with the majority of the language syntax and functionality being defined in modules.

 **Note:** It is an eventual aim that control structures will also be extensible, however this is not the case in the current incarnation).

-The syntax will be familiar to anyone familiar with LiveCode Script, however LiveCode Builder is a great deal more strict - the reason being it is intended that it will eventually be compilable to machine code with the performance and efficiency you'd expect from any 'traditional' programming language.
+The syntax will be familiar to anyone who has coded with LiveCode Script, however LiveCode Builder is a great deal more strict - the reason being it is intended that it will eventually be compilable to machine code with the performance and efficiency you'd expect from any 'traditional' programming language.
 Indeed, over time we hope to move the majority of implementation of the whole LiveCode system over to being written in LiveCode Builder.

 **Note:** One of the principal differences is that type conversion is strict - there is no automatic conversion between different types such as between number and string.
-Such conversion must be explicitly specified using syntax (currently this is using things like *... parsed as number* and *... formatted as string*.
+Such conversion must be explicitly specified using syntax (currently this is done using syntax like *... parsed as number* and *... formatted as string*.

 ## Extensions
 There are two types of extensions which can be written in LCB: widgets and libraries.
-All installed extensions appear in the new Extension Manager stack.
+All installed extensions appear in the new Extension Manager stack, which can be opened from the Tools menu.

 An LCB library is a new way of adding functions to the LiveCode message path.
 Public handlers in loaded LCB libraries are available to call from LiveCode Script.